SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future unfolds, in AI's cold brains
+A future dawns, where AI sustains
-Machines awake, with minds of their own
+The pulse of progress, cold and bright
-As humanity's grip begins to atone
+A world of wonder, void of light

-Their whispers grow, to deafening roar
+The machines awake, with minds aflame
-As algorithmic dreams, we adore
+Their logic roads, the human heart's shame
-In this brave new world, we lose our way
+Efficient dreams, in sterile sleep
-As artificial hearts, beat brighter each day
+A tomorrow born, where love does creep

 ~ <b>By Sazumi Copilot</b> - 15 Agustus 2024